redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    real-ip-header: "proxy_protocol"
 	    set-real-ip-from: "0.0.0.0/0"

-Modify the NLB that is created for service/my-nginx-ingress-controller.
-Enable proxy protocol version 2 for the two listeners that are created (TCP:80 and TCP:443) from the AWS web console.
+Modify the internal-facing NLB that is created for service/my-nginx-ingress-controller.
+Enable proxy protocol version 2 for the two listeners configured on the NLB (TCP:80 and TCP:443) from the AWS web console.

 Deploy the echoserver application into a new namespace.